bezhan2009/QuizMaster/README.md

 4. Share the link to the poll or quiz with other users.
 5. View the results in real-time.

-## Contribution

-We welcome contributions to the project!
-If you have ideas or want to fix issues, please create a pull request or open an issue.

 ## License

 This project is licensed under the MIT License.
 See the LICENSE file for details.